microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

-6. Click on Microchip Data Service Option and Select the Microchip Data Characteristic and Write Notify Indication to receive the data in Mobile App.
+6. Click on **Microchip Data Service** Option, select **Microchip Data Characteristic** and Write Notify Indication to receive the data in the Mobile App.

     <br />